 In the realms of fiction, the stereotypical nerd can be spotted from miles away: awkward, bookish, and almost always subpar in the physical department.
-They like to study.
-They spout random factoids and scientific explanations.
+They like to study, and they spout random factoids or scientific explanations.

 They can be part of the group, but not really.

 The Nerd in Society and Lit

 Social narratives play a dangerous game when it comes to intelligence.
 We want to be smart, but not too smart.
 Innate genius is wonderful if it comes out of the blue, but it’s mock-worthy if a person decides to foster it above all other pursuits.
 “Normal” people can’t relate to “smart” people.
 The label, much revered and desired, can ostracize as easily as it endears.

 The smart person lives in a different sphere, you see, and any attempt on their part to relate to the plebeian masses gets dismissed and/or ridiculed.

 One of the most common tropes for establishing a character’s level of intelligence comes through dialogue: the smarter the character, the more $5 words they use.
 While this might seem intuitive at first glance, there’s much more to this pattern than meets the eye.

 The linguistic field of Pragmatics teaches that language creates “Speech Acts”: that is, everything we say or write is meant to effect change.
 Language is not simply communication.
 It is manipulation.
 What we say and how we say it influence how others perceive us.

 Thus, in a language that places high value on difficult vocabulary (i.e., English; thanks very much to the SATs for perpetuating this ideal), someone who uses a lot of big words receives the label of “smart.”